-International dual PhD program
+International dual PhD programme

-The international dual PhD degree program promotes the doctoral mobility and scientific cooperation.
+The international dual PhD degree programme promotes the doctoral mobility and scientific cooperation.
 It allows a PhD student enrolling in the first year of a thesis, to carry out his/her research work under the responsibility of at least 2 PhD supervisors (Université de Paris – partner university) for the entire duration of the PhD.

 PhD supervisors must hold an accreditation to supervise research or equivalent.
 The PhD student is required to spend his/her study period alternately in at least both institutions.

 What is an international dual PhD degree ?

 It is a PhD degree, carried out both in a French institution of higher education and one or several foreign higher education institutions.
 The PhD student is therefore directed by a thesis supervisor in each institution.
 The student utimately obtains at least two degrees: one from the French higher education institution and the other from one or several international partner institutions.

 The future PhD supervisor of Université de Paris must be at the initiative of the dual PhD degree programme request or application.